AnssiPeltola/PassThePigs/README.md

 - "Yes" if you want to trow more.
 - "No" if u dont want to trow more.

 6. **Scoring**: The game will calculate and display the score based on the position of the pigs.
 The score will accumulate as you progress through the game.
+In each turn, two pigs are thrown simultaneously, and the score is determined by the combination of the two pigs positions.
 - All the possible pig landings:
 ```
 1. "Sider": Both pigs land on their sides.
 Worth 1 point.